Writes economist Seth Stephens-Davidowitz:

 Google is the sole platform that reveals the truth.
 It “offers digital truth serum.”
 We type in everything there: our worst fears to the ridiculous and unremarkable.

 Furthermore, we should take anyone’s social media profile with a grain of salt.
 It’s the best version of us.
-The real anxieties exist in the search bar.
+Our real anxieties exist in the search bar.